 - Analytics API notify list.
 Serious issues may be posted here by Google.

-- Analytics query explorer.
-This is Google's own API tool, which you can use to confirm the results showed by Supermetrics Data Grabber.
-If this tool agrees with Supermetrics and differs from the Analytics web interface, then it indicates a bug in Google's end.
+- Analytics Query Explorer.
+This is Google's own API tool, which you can use to confirm the results showed by Supermetrics.
+If this tool agrees with Supermetrics and differs from the Analytics web interface, then it indicates a bug in Google's end you should report to them.
 On the other hand, if Google's API tool and the Google Analytics web interface match, and Supermetrics shows something different, that indicates a problem in our end; in this case, please contact us immediately.

-When you see a discrepancy, before notifying us of the issue, please follow these steps:
+When you see a discrepancy, before notifying engaging Support about the issue, please follow these steps FIRST: